 Supporting pupils moving between phases

 We will share information with the school or other setting the pupil is moving to.
-We will agree with parents and pupils which information will be shared as part of this.

-This information is identified and communicated to the new school’s transition leader and SENO.
-Information is passed on in the form of the SEN Plan, My support plan or EHCP, via telephone conversations and CPOMS transfers.
+This information is identified and communicated to the new school’s transition leader and SENCo.
+Information is passed on in the form of the SEN Plan, My Support Plan or EHCP, via CPOM transfers and telephone conversations.
 SEN children receive additional opportunity transition visits to the new setting when available.

 Register of Special Educational Needs: